-For example, at the AGMs of companies identified by the High Pay Centre as paying their CEOs more than 100 times the median pay of their workforces, the Trustee could not find a single case where all three fund managers opposed a company's remuneration policy or remuneration report.
-Where one or two opposed, the other fund managers supported it.
+For example, at the AGMs of companies identified by the High Pay Centre as paying their CEOs more than 100 times the median pay of their workforces, the Trustee could not find a single case where both fund managers opposed a company's remuneration policy or remuneration report.
+Where one opposed, the other fund manager supported it.

-The ShareAction analysis of fund manager voting on shareholder resolutions, Voting Matters 2023, underlines this, reporting as it does that LGIM had supported about a third more shareholder resolutions on climate change than abrdn and almost twice as many as Columbia Threadneedle.
+The ShareAction analysis of fund manager voting on shareholder resolutions, Voting Matters 2023, underlines this, reporting as it does that LGIM had supported almost twice as many shareholder resolutions on climate change as Columbia Threadneedle.